apollographql/apollo-client/docs/source/caching/cache-interaction.md

 These methods are described in detail below.

 All code samples below assume that you have initialized an instance of  `ApolloClient` and that you have imported the `gql` function from `@apollo/client`.
+You can access your instance of `ApolloClient` with the [`useApolloClient`](https://www.apollographql.com/docs/react/api/react/hooks/#useapolloclient) hook.

 ## `readQuery`